Home Decor Fabric By The Yard

 Home decor fabric for window treatments gives you a chance to make something that would otherwise be plain but functional into something that looks good by adding texture, color, and design to your interior design project.

-The fabric used for curtains and drapes is often lighter in weight than the fabric used for upholstery.
+The fabric used for curtains and draperies is often lighter in weight than the fabric used for upholstery.
 The majority of the time, you'll want to use a backing fabric to give the fabric additional fullness and UV protection.
 The right window treatment fabric can make a room look better and be useful by controlling light and giving you more privacy.

 Below are some uses of our drapery fabrics: